Instructions for Recovering from Breast Augmentation

 - Sexual Intercourse.
 Sexual activity can be resumed when you feel ready with no restrictions.
 Incisions should be well healed.
 Patients typically feel ready after one month.

 - Displacement Exercises.
-Unless instructed otherwise, breast exercises are not needed after a breast augmentation with Dr. Anderson.
+Unless instructed otherwise, breast exercises are not needed after a breast augmentation with our plastic surgeons.
 This is particularly true if anatomical-shaped implants have been used.
 These maneuvers can cause malrotation of the shaped devices.
 If it appears in your follow-up evaluations that stretching is needed along the lower portion of the breasts, these exercises may be advised.
-Dr. Anderson will provide any necessary instruction at that time.
+Our plastic surgeons will provide any necessary instruction at that time.

 - Sleeping.
 It is advised that for the first few weeks you sleep on your side or your back in order to avoid putting too much pressure on the breasts.